 At Doc Warner’s Lodge, we want your trip to be a successful one.
-By using underwater cameras, we have learned how halibut feed and how to prepare the bait.
+By using underwater cameras, we have learned how halibut feed and how to prepare the best bait for halibut fishing.
 We want this to be the type of haul we send home with you.

 Selecting and Hooking the Bait

 First, halibut like to take the bait by the head first.
 Poke the hook through the body of the herring and then out of the head.